opensafely/documentation/docs/getting-started.md

    Use -f option to force everything to re-run
    ```

-   We can use the `--force-run-dependencies` option to force the CSV file to be
+   We can use the `--force-run-dependencies` (or `-f`) option to force
-   created again..
+   the CSV file to be created again.

    ```
    $ opensafely run run_all --force-run-dependencies`